phBalance/apprun-router/README.md

 import "apprun-router/pretty";
 ```

 Providing this import after AppRun will overwrite AppRun's default router with this package's pretty link router.

-The only thing that now remains is to ensure that when the pretty links are clicked, they don't cause a server GET request but rather get routed to the pretty router.
-This is done by adding an click handler to the tag that has the link behaviour.
+The only thing that now remains is to ensure that when the pretty links are clicked they don't cause a server GET request but rather get routed to the pretty router.
+This is done by adding an `onclick` handler to the tag that has the link behaviour.
 The pretty router provides 2 ways to implement this functionality:

 1. Since AppRun creates the global variable app, we can add an onclick event attribute to the HTML for each link that you want to call the pretty router:
 ```